cinnamonizers/fantasy-wordbook/README.md

 #### Manish KC

+An army vet and aspiring PNW, I call Washington my home.
+I completed my Masters in Computer Science from University of Washington and currently pursuing my career as an SDE at Amazon.
+If I am not doing anything, I get found either lost on the woods or watching some fantasy sci-fi on netflix.

 #### Renee Messick

 Though born and raised in the Bay Area, I've found my home in Seattle.
 I'm a software developer in training, interested in creating a user-centric approach to design and development.
 When not coding I'm spending time with my tiny monster dog and binge watching tv shows.